How US Army Europe’s outgoing general got the Pentagon’s attention

 By JOHN VANDIVER | STARS AND STRIPES Published: October 17, 2017

 STUTTGART, Germany — The resources didn’t match the mission, and it gnawed at Lt.
-Gen. Ben Hodges during the early days of his tenure commanding U.S. Army Europe.
+Gen. Ben Hodges during the early days of his tenure commanding U.S. Army Europe, which comes to an end Friday.

 A message, Hodges thought, needed to be delivered to policymakers that his command of 30,000 soldiers was stretched thin.